arangodb/docs/3.7/deployment-kubernetes-deployment-resource.md

 Defines metrics exporter mode.

 Possible values:
-- `exporter` (default) - add sidecar to pods (except Agency pods) and exposes metrics collected by exporter from ArangoDB Container.
+- `exporter` (default): add sidecar to pods (except Agency pods) and exposes metrics collected by exporter from ArangoDB Container.
 Exporter in this mode expose metrics which are accessible without authentication.
-- `sidecar` - add sidecar to all pods and expose metrics from ArangoDB metrics endpoint.
+- `sidecar`: add sidecar to all pods and expose metrics from ArangoDB metrics endpoint.
 Exporter in this mode expose metrics which are accessible without authentication.
-- `internal` - configure ServiceMonitor to use internal ArangoDB metrics endpoint (proper JWT token is generated for this endpoint)
+- `internal`: configure ServiceMonitor to use internal ArangoDB metrics endpoint (proper JWT token is generated for this endpoint).

 ### `spec.metrics.tls: bool`

 <small>Introduced in: v1.1.0 (kube-arangodb)</small>

 Defines if TLS should be enabled on Metrics exporter endpoint.
-Default value is set to `true`.
+The default is `true`.

 This option will enable TLS only if TLS is enabled on ArangoDeployment, otherwise `true` value will not take any effect.

 ### `spec.lifecycle.resources: ResourceRequirements`